-You can move your existing account balances by making a "fund-to-fund" transfer in which you specify the fund(s) from which you wish to move your balance and indicate where you wish to invest that portion of your account.
+A fund transfer is a specific transaction in which you specify fund(s) from which you wish to move your balance and indicate where you wish to invest that portion of your account.
 It works like this:

-- You decide how much (what percentage from 1% to 100%) of the balance in a particular fund you would like to move. - You select the fund (or funds) you want to transfer that money into from the plan's available investment options. - You indicate what percentage of the amount moved goes to each fund.
+- You decide what percentage of a particular fund or funds you would like to move. - You select the fund(s) you want to transfer that money into from the plan's available investment options, and what percentage of the amount moved goes to each fund.